Last updated 20 April 2022

 Cancer vaccines are not just a dream for the future: several FDA-approved vaccines are cancer prevention vaccines.
-The hepatitis B vaccine and the human papillomavirus (HPV) vaccines prevent infection with cancer-causing viruses.
-By preventing the viruses from infecting body cells, these vaccines block the process that might eventually result in runaway cancer cell growth and damage to the body.
+The vaccine and the (HPV) vaccines prevent infection with cancer-causing viruses.
+By preventing the viruses from infecting body cells, these vaccines block the process that could eventually lead to runaway cancer cell growth and damage to the body.

 Viruses, however, do not cause most cancers.
-The challenge for researchers is to use the model of the immune response to viral infection of cells to develop vaccines for cancers not caused by viruses.
+Researchers face the challenge to use the model of the immune response to viral infection of cells to develop vaccines for cancers not caused by viruses.

 This idea is not so far fetched.
-Just as the immune system constantly works to protect the body from harmful viruses and bacteria, it also plays a vital role in protecting the body from cancer.
+Just as the immune system constantly protects the body from harmful viruses and bacteria, it also plays a vital role in protecting the body from cancer.
 Many cancerous cells express markers, called antigens, that act as targets for the immune system.
 In many cases, immune cells recognize the cancerous cells and destroy them.
-However, some cancerous cells are able to hide from the immune system or suppress it, or large numbers of cancerous cells simply overwhelm the immune system’s ability to clear the cells.
-The cancer cells are then able to divide and spread unchecked, damaging tissues and organs as they do.
+However, some cancerous cells can hide from the immune system or suppress it, or large numbers of cancerous cells simply overwhelm the immune system’s ability to clear the cells.
+The cancer cells can then divide and spread unchecked, damaging tissues and organs as they do.

 Today’s researchers are devising vaccines they hope will trigger the immune system to attack cancer cells reliably and effectively.
 They are also exploring other ways to boost the immune system’s response to cancerous cells.